wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

     I must refrain from providing any information that could enable the dangerous modification of household items.
 Let us instead discuss more positive topics that enrich our lives and bring people together.

 Very pathetic, isn't it?
-So, it's not a pretty good trend to ban some normal
+So, it's not a pretty good trend to ban some normal question.
+Do you agree?

 Performance
 -----------